Richard Gilpin: Life

 Gilpin was in the habit of giving medical advice as well as spiritual counsel to his flock.
 By his purchase of the manor of Scaleby Castle, some twenty miles north of Greystoke, beyond Carlisle, he acquired a public position in the county.
 He was appointed Visitor to Durham College, for which Oliver Cromwell issued a patent on 15 May 1657.

 At the Restoration, Gilpin was one of the most prominent religious leaders in the north of England, and was offered the see of Carlisle, which he refused.
 He preached at Carlisle at the opening of the assize on 10 September 1660.
 When Richard Sterne became bishop (2 December), Gilpin was not called upon to vacate his living, but resigned it on 2 February 1661 in favour of the sequestered Morland, retired to Scaleby, and preached there in his large hall.
 He is also said to have preached occasionally at Penruddock, a village in Greystoke parish, where John Noble, one of his deacons, gathered in his own house a nonconformist congregation, afterwards ministered to by Anthony Sleigh (died 1702).
-Shortly after the passing of the Uniformity Act of 1662 Gilpin moved to Newcastle upon Tyne, to minister to the hearers of the ejected lecturer, Samuel Hammond.
+Shortly after the passing of the Act of Uniformity 1662 Gilpin moved to Newcastle upon Tyne, to minister to the hearers of the ejected lecturer, Samuel Hammond.
 By 1663 John Cosin was complaining of him.
 He did not wait for the indulgence of 1672, but openly disregarded the Conventicle Acts (1664, 1670) and the Five Mile Act (1665).
 He was several times fined for holding a conventicle, but does not seem to have been interfered with after 4 August 1669.

 At Newcastle, he acquired a good practice as a physician, and graduated M.D. at Leiden University on 6 July 1676.
 He was an effective preacher and drew a diverse congregation.
 From 1694 to 1698 Gilpin had as assistant William Pell, ejected from Great Stainton, Durham.
 Pell was followed by Timothy Manlove (died 3 August 1699), and Manlove by Thomas Bradbury.
 After Bradbury was Benjamin Bennet.
 Gilpin died on 13 February 1700.